Twin Oaks Community, Virginia: Media coverage

 The history of Twin Oaks Community is detailed extensively in two books by Kathleen (Kat) Kinkade, one of the co-founders of the community.
 The first, A Walden Two Experiment, covers the first five years of the community.
 The second, Is it Utopia Yet?, covers the next 20 years.
 Another book from the 1980s, Living the Dream, by Ingrid Komar (the mother of a member at the time the book was written), also discusses Twin Oaks' history.
 About half a dozen dissertations and a dozen master's theses have been written about the community, as well.
 In 1998, the Washington Post Magazine did a cover story on Twin Oaks.
+A 21st century book, Surviving the Dream, by Craig Kurtz (a member from 2007 to 2020), analyzes Twin Oaks' political structure.

 Ecology

 Twin Oaks seeks to be a model of sustainability.
 The average Twin Oaks member consumes fewer resources than the average American due to the community's practices of resource sharing and self-sufficiency.
 Members hold all resources in common except for the personal items they keep in their bedrooms.
 For instance, members share housing, a fleet of 17 vehicles, and a large "clothing library".
 Twin Oaks members consume 70% less gasoline, 80% less electricity, and 76% less natural gas per capita than do their neighbors.